Alpha Guides

 • Steps to reproduce

-How can we reproduce the issue? _For instance: fund a wallet with ETH, rent a $10 worth of BTC Lightning channel and deposit $10 worth of ETH to a Lithium channel, swap your ETH for BTC, Lightning channel balance will update but Lithium channel balance will not._
+How can we reproduce the issue?
+For instance: Fund a wallet with ETH, rent a $10 worth of BTC Lightning channel and deposit $10 worth of ETH to a Lithium channel, swap your ETH for BTC, Lightning channel balance will update but Lithium channel balance will not.

 • What was expected to happen?